platelminto/spotify-helper/README.md

 Easily save songs currently playing from Spotify to your library using a hotkey or key combo.
 (Currently only f8, will make this easily editable).
-Only on linux & mac for now.
+Only on linux & mac for now, has to be run as sudo on the latter for the keyboard access.

 Make a keys.txt file in the src/ directory, with client_id & secret obtained from making an API application [here](https://beta.developer.spotify.com/dashboard/applications), putting them on the first and second line of the file, respectively.
 In the application dashboard, go to 'Edit Settings', and set the redirect URI to 'http://localhost:8888/callback'